rzepkka/Master-Thesis-Project/README.md

 - [UI](https://github.com/rzepkka/Master-Thesis-Project/tree/main/UI) - this folder contains all python and R files used to create the User Interface for AD diagnosis.
 It  includes a *data* folder with the data that was used for visualizations.
 Not all files can be seen there, for the security and privacy of patients' medical data.

 - [notebooks](https://github.com/rzepkka/Master-Thesis-Project/tree/main/notebooks) - this folder contains jupyter notebooks files with examples of how the created visualization functions can be applied.

+- [Evaluation](https://github.com/rzepkka/Master-Thesis-Project/tree/main/Evaluation) - this folder contains the interview protocol, coding schema and individual responses to the usability questionnaire

 - [Thesis](https://github.com/rzepkka/Master-Thesis-Project/Master-Thesis.pdf) - thesis report